-Quality Improvement (QI) Work Plan FY 2019-2020: Goals and Objectives
+Quality Improvement (QI) Work Plan FY 2020-2021: Goals and Objectives

-1: MONITORING THE SERVICE CAPACITY AND SERVICE DISTRIBUTION OF THE MHP (Source: MHP)

-- Conducts performance monitoring activities that evaluate beneficiary and system outcomes and indicators of wellbeing. - Describes and provides information regarding the current type, number and geographic distribution of Mental Health Services in the system. - Evaluates and monitors the capacity of the MHP. - Makes program recommendations based on capacity indicators. - Participates in the county planning process which identifies expanded service populations. - Monitors the number of Medi-Cal beneficiaries receiving services and works with Performance Measurements to distribute information to Program Managers and the Quality Management Team (QMT).
+1: MONITORING THE SERVICE CAPACITY AND SERVICE DISTRIBUTION OF THE MHP (Source: MHP) • Conducts performance monitoring activities that evaluate beneficiary and system outcomes and indicators of wellbeing.
+Describes and provides information regarding the current type, number and geographic distribution of Mental Health Services in the system.
+Evaluates and monitors the capacity of the MHP.
+Makes program recommendations based on capacity indicators.
+Participates in the county planning process which identifies expanded service populations.
+Monitors the number of Medi-Cal beneficiaries receiving services and works with Performance Measurements to distribute information to Program Managers and the Quality Management Team (QMT).
 Objective 1 To describe the current type, number, and geographic distribution of Mental Health Services in the MHP System of Care to ensure appropriate allocation of MHP resources in providing adequate behavioral health access to all beneficiaries.
 Goal 1 To identify service provision to Children, Youth, and Adult Medi-Cal/Uninsured beneficiaries by types of services and service locations by geographic regions.
 To track service provision against service demand and ensure resources are appropriately allocated to provide for access.
-Responsible Partners SOC QICs; Performance Measurements Evaluation Methods/Tool(s) Mechanisms for monitoring services and activities include data dashboards and geographic maps.
-FY 2019/2020 Evaluation In progress Recommendations To be determined
+Responsible SOC QICs; Performance Measurements Partners Evaluation Mechanisms for monitoring services and activities include data dashboards and geographic maps.
+Methods/Tool(s) In progress FY 2020/2021 Evaluation Recommendations To be determined